zxynj/zxynj-personal-website/content/post/explain_lightgbm_algorithm_from_source_code_and_api_parameters_wb.md

   return features_in_group;
 ```

-It combines a feature into the current feature bundle when the their conflict count is lower or equal to max_error_cnt which is determined by the API parameter *max_conflict_rate*.
+It combines a feature into the current feature bundle when the conflict count is lower or equal to max_error_cnt which is determined by the API parameter *max_conflict_rate*.
 Otherwise, a new bundle (group) is created.

 * *max_conflict_rate*, default = 0.0, type = double, constraints: 0.0 <= max_conflict_rate < 1.0.
     + max conflict rate for bundles in EFB.